An Ultimate Guide to 2025 DELF & DALF Exam

 DELF has four levels, each linked to a level on the CEFR.
 It comprises A1 and A2 (Beginner) and B1 and B2 (Intermediate).

-Most times, you would start from scratch.
+Most times, you start from scratch.
 So, you begin with DELF A1, A2, B1, and B2.
 Of course, you can skip certain levels and take higher levels directly.

 Later, if you require advanced French for careers, research, immigration, etc., you can consider DALF C1 and C2.